Massage Therapist Resume Guide + Tips + Example

 4. Work history

-Whether this is your first job or you’ve been at it for decades, a resume for a massage therapist must include a section to display your job history.
-In reverse-chronological order, show your current and previous employers and provide company names, locations and the dates you worked for them.
-Include three bullet points of measurable achievements for every job you list.
+A massage therapist resume must include a job history section.
+In reverse-chronological order, list your current and previous employers and provide company names, locations and the dates you worked for them, plus two or three measurable achievements

 5. Education